iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

             dataCIDR: "" # Fill in the dataCIDR you configured in Prerequisites.
       ```

     - Set `diskDeploymentMode` according to your [disk configurations](../deploy-iomesh-cluster/prerequisites#hardware-requirements).
-The system defaults to `hybridFlash`.
+The system has a default value of `hybridFlash`.
+If your disk configuration is all-flash mode, change the value to `allFlash`.
       ```yaml
       diskDeploymentMode: "hybridFlash" # Set the disk deployment mode.
       ```